 Google has a reputation for ‘lax’ handing of user data.
 This reputation doesn’t sit well with non-profit agencies such as the Electronic Frontier Foundation.
 It also doesn’t sit well with end users who care about their data in general.

-It’s straightforward to switch browser, and you can use a search engine such as DuckDuckGo in place of Google’s own.
+It’s straightforward to switch browsers, and you can use a search engine such as DuckDuckGo in place of Google’s own.
 However, email needs extra consideration, which we’ll cover next.

 What to Look For When It Comes to Choosing a Gmail Alternative